balajimore/pillopl.github.io/_posts/2018-05-05-testing-messaging.md

 }
 ```
 <p style="text-align:justify;">
 How to atomically save a newly created card to our database and send a message to our message broker?
-Remember that actual commit to the database takes place after returning from the body of this method and is being done by a proxy. <i>Two-phase-commit</i> is not an option because we don’t want to downgrade the performance.
+Remember that actual commit to the database takes place after returning from the body of this method.
+The proxy does that. <i>Two-phase-commit</i> is not an option because we don’t want to downgrade the performance.
 Let’s examine following scenarios:
 <ul>
 <li>Sending to the broker failed.
-Database transaction is rollbacked and everything is fine (neither credit card nor message was saved).</li>
+Database transaction rollbacks and everything is fine.
+Neither credit card nor message was saved.</li>
 <li>Sending to the broker was successful.
-Spring proxy tries to commit and database is down (a message was sent while the card was not saved).</li>
+Spring proxy tries to commit and database is down.
+The message was sent while the card was not saved.</li>
 </ul>
 </p>

 <p style="text-align:justify;">
 One can come up with an idea of reordering the steps.
 First, let’s make sure that the card was saved.
 Only then we are entitled to announce that via event.
 This scenario can be implemented using a callback registered with <a href="https://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/transaction/support/TransactionSynchronizationManager.html">TransactionSynchronizationManager</a>.
 But what if the broker is not online?
-Or our application was killed in between successful commit and callback execution? .
+Or our application was killed between successful commit and callback execution? .
 The system will try to send that only once, it is crucial to understand that this is <i>at-most-once</i> guaranty.
 </p>

 <p style="text-align:justify;">
 What if we must send this message eventually?
 What if the requirement says that it must appear if a card was successfully saved?
 We can take advantage of the fact that most probably there is an ACID database in our toolbox.
 Let’s store both in one storage, using one transaction!
-A separate thread can take a look at all events saved in that storage, fetch ones not yet sent to the broker, send them and mark as sent.
+A separate thread can take a look at all events saved in that storage and fetch ones not yet sent to the broker.
+Then send them and mark as sent.
 All in a couple of lines in new implementation of DomainEventPublisher:</p>

 ```java
 @Component